mbelduque/Products-API-REST/README.md

 # Products-API-REST
-A simple API REST for Products CRUD Endpoints
+A simple API REST for CRUD Endpoints

 To see the deploy, it must be added to the url: /swagger-ui.html